Lorraine Broderick

-After 12 years with All My Children's writing team, Broderick left in 1991 to become the co-head writer of Guiding Light.
-While Broderick wrote for Guiding Light, the show received much critical acclaim, and the early 1990s are widely considered to have been a golden era for the show.
+After 12 years with the All My Children writing team, Broderick left in 1991 to become the co-head writer of Guiding Light.
+While Broderick wrote for Guiding Light, the show received much critical acclaim.
 In the spring of 1995, when Megan McTavish was fired from her writing post at All My Children, Broderick left her post as Associate Head Writer of Another World to once again become AMC's head writer.
 Broderick would win three consecutive Daytime Emmy awards for Outstanding Writing Team from her work as head writer of the show, bringing her total to four Emmy honors as a daytime head writer.
 She left All My Children for the second time in December 1997 when ABC Daytime decided to bring back McTavish.

 In early 1998, Broderick was hired at CBS Daytime's As the World Turns where her most notable story was the resurrection of evil David Stenbeck and the switch of Lily Snyder's baby with another baby.

 In July 1999, a complete behind-the-scenes overhaul at the show led to Broderick's exit.
 Shortly after, she was hired by Days of Our Lives Executive Producer Ken Corday to helm his show's writing team.
 However, she was there for less than a month before she left over disagreements with Co-Executive Producer Tom Langan (who would assume the writing duties himself).
-Reportedly, Langan wanted to rapidly age the next generation of teens and immediately place them in front-burner storylines, while Broderick wanted to phase them in gradually; Broderick's character-driven storytelling style was also reportedly not favored by Langan, who preferred more outlandish plotting.

 Broderick then joined Port Charles as an Associate Head Writer, before being appointed head writer of One Life to Live in January 2001.
 In 2003, she was demoted to associate head writer upon the return of famed One Life to Live writing team Michael Malone and Josh Griffith.
 At that time, ABC Daytime President Brian Frons offered Broderick a return to the head writing duties at All My Children, but she declined.
 Broderick left One Life to Live altogether in 2004, returning to Guiding Light for a short stint as Associate Head Writer, during the show's transition to a new head writing team.